UMM-CSci-Systems/C-system-calls/README.md

 ### The shell using find

-An alternative to writing this in C is to use the shell like we did in the earlier labs.
-Here I'd use `find` to do the traversal for you (its `-type` flag is probably useful), and let `wc` do the counting.
+An alternative to writing this in C is to use shell commands.
+Here we'd recommend using `find` to do the traversal for you (its `-type` flag is probably useful), and let `wc` do the counting.

 ------------------------------------------------------------------------